About Us

 A new future begins with education

-The Education for Peace Foundation is a non-political, international initiative committed to rebuilding a thriving education system in Gaza.
+The Education for Peace Foundation is a non-political, international initiative committed to rebuilding a thriving education system in conflict-affected regions.
 We were created in response to a profound local need and are rooted in the belief that education is one of the few forces capable of breaking cycles of conflict.

 We are a foundation in formation, assembling the governance, safeguarding, and global partnerships needed to scale this work responsibly and sustainably.